sanskritig007/stayria/README.md

 ## Features

+- **Beautiful Modern UI**: Airbnb-inspired property pages with interactive image galleries, sticky booking cards, and professional alerts.
+- **Booking & Mock Payment System**: Seamless checkout flow with dynamic price calculations (taxes, fees, guests), a professional Stripe-like mockup UI, and WhatsApp booking confirmations.
+- **Host Analytics Dashboard**: Hosts can track Total Earnings, Pending Payouts, Total Guests, and view reservations split neatly into Upcoming and Past guests.
+- **Wishlist**: Users can save their favorite properties.
-- Browse all stays with category filters and search
+- Browse all stays with category filters and intelligent search.
-- Create, edit, and delete listings as an authenticated host
+- Create, edit, and delete listings as an authenticated host.
-- Upload listing images with Cloudinary
+- Upload listing images with Cloudinary.
-- View listing details with photos, host info, amenities, reviews, and map location
+- View listing details with photos, host info, amenities, reviews, and interactive Mapbox locations.
-- Add and delete reviews with ratings
+- Add and delete reviews with star ratings.
-- User signup, login, logout, sessions, and flash messages
+- User signup, login, logout, sessions, and professional toast notifications.
-- Authorization checks so only owners can edit/delete their listings
+- Authorization checks so only owners can edit/delete their listings.
-- MongoDB-backed sessions for production-ready login persistence
+- MongoDB-backed sessions for production-ready login persistence.

 ## Tech Stack